rahatyeasinemon/bit-integrations/readme.txt

 _Release Date - _ September 2022\*

 - **New Actions :**
-  - Salesforce (pro) Integration & Automation : #1 CRM for Nonprofits and Education
+  - Salesforce: The Customer Company - Salesforce.com US - Salesforce (pro) Integration & Automation
 - **Features :**
   - Able to map password when creating user in User Registration Trigger.
   - able to map user data when complete course and lesson in Tutor LMS Trigger.